Field Studies in the Evolution of Animal Behavior

 Oral Presentations

-So that the entire class may enjoy the fruits of their data collection and project planning efforts, team leaders of each fully-planned and exploratory project, as well as any independent project, will briefly present the results of the project to the class.
-Presentation of the results of exploratory projects (about 15 minutes long) will be in the evening within 2 weeks of the execution of the project.
+So that the entire class may enjoy the fruits of their data collection and project planning efforts, team leaders of each fully-planned and exploratory project, as well as any independent project, will present the results of the project to the class.
+Presentation of the results of exploratory projects (about 15 - 30 minutes long) will be in the evening within 2 weeks of the execution of the project.
 Presentation of fully-planned project results (20 minutes long) will be anytime during the final two weeks of class.

 Reading and Discussions

-Students will read much of the deeply hallowed and required text, John Alcock's text, "Animal Behavior" in its beautiful 11th edition, now co-authored with Dustin R. Rubenstein to reinforce and expand their understanding of topics covered in lecture and discussion.
-Specific readings from the text will be assigned at the beginning of the course.
-I also shall suggest specific readings for students that are relevant to their chosen project(s).
+Students will read mostly self-assigned portions of the deeply hallowed course textbook, John Alcock's, "Animal Behavior: An Evolutionary Approach" in its beautiful 10th, 11th, or 12th edition, now co-authored or sole-authored with/by Dustin R. Rubenstein.
+Specific readings from the text will be chosen by each student according to their personal interest at the beginning of the course.
+I also shall suggest specific readings from the primary literature for students that are relevant to their chosen project(s).

 I shall assign other readings from the primary literature depending on the weather's effect on fieldwork opportunities, and ask teams of students to lead discussions based on them.
-Each student will lead 1-2 class paper discussions during the summer.
+Each student will lead several class paper discussions during the summer.
 At the beginning of the course, I will present a list of potential papers for discussion and in the second week of class, students will vote on which papers interest them most.

 Animal Behavior at FLBS is a course that puts you center stage.
 It calls for you to be extraordinarily active, creatively engaged, and often team-oriented.
 It invites you to take extreme ownership over your projects, beginning to end.
 However, I literally am always available to introduce you to research opportunities and support their development.
 I strive to run the course in the best way possible to help students develop and synergistically fuse conceptual, analytical, and practical evolutionary behavioral ecology skills.